 Of course, having your own mobile app is one of the easiest ways of exposing customers to your brand at least once a day.
 They might not use your app every day, but as long as they have the app installed, they see your app icon almost every time they use their phone.

-However, this underlines the importance of having an app icon that is at once eye-catching and recognisable.
+However, this underlines the importance of having an app icon that is at once eye-catching and recognizable.
 Remember the following:

-- The icon should be recognisable at different sizes, and against different backgrounds.
+- The icon should be recognizable at different sizes, and against different backgrounds.

-- The colours used, and the design itself, should be consistent with the app, and all other aspects of your brand.
+- The colors used, and the design itself should be consistent with the app, and all other aspects of your brand.